doyouknowthis/terraform-aws-cert-study-material/terraform/day-5/_04_cloud_enterprise.md

 ### Air gapped environments

-Air gap or disconnected network is a network security measure employed on one or more computers to ensure that a network is physically isolated from the Internet.
+'Air gap' or 'disconnected network' is a network security measure employed on one or more computers to ensure that a network is physically isolated from the Internet.

 > Industries in the public sector or large enterprises often employ air gapped networks